tlezotte/HRS/README.md

-# Hendersonville Running Club
+# Hendersonville Race Series

-This is the source code for the HRC group.
+This is the source code for the HRS group.